-- G&D Directors’ Roundtables, Career Dialog Series, hands-on bioinformatics workshops, faculty/student dinners, and other events that bring faculty and students together for a mix of scientific, career and social exchange.
+- G&D Directors’ Roundtables, Faculty Insight Series, Career Dialog Series, hands-on bioinformatics workshops, faculty/student dinners, and other events that bring faculty and students together for a mix of scientific, career and social exchange.

 The G&D faculty is a diverse group leading internationally recognized research programs.
 Many have leadership positions in the scientific community, including editorial responsibilities for major scientific journals, memberships on advisory boards and NIH and NSF peer-review panels, and organizers of national and international meetings.
 Detailed faculty research and biographical information can be found on the Faculty page.